ionStici/react/mds/nextjs/rsc.md

 ### Traditional React

-1. **Fetch Data:** Components directly fetch data on the client side.
+- Components directly fetch data on the client side.
-2. **Display:** The fetched data is used to render the view.
+- The fetched data is used to render the view.
-3. **Interaction:** User interactions update the component state.
+- User interactions update the component state.
-4. **Re-render:** Components re-render when their state updates.
+- Components re-render when their state updates.

 ### React with RSC

-- **Server Components** handle data fetching on the server.
+- **Server Components:** handle data fetching on the server.
-- **Client Components** manage user interactions and display the view.
+- **Client Components:** manage user interactions and display the view.

 _Data Flow of RSC:_

-1. **Fetch Data:** Data is fetched and processed by server components on the server.
+1. Data is fetched and processed by server components on the server.
-2. **Props:** The server components pass the data as props to client components.
+2. Server components pass that data to client components as props.
-3. **Display:** Client components use these props to render the view.
+3. Client components use these props to render the view.
-4. **Interaction:** User interactions update the state within client components.
+4. User interactions update the state within client components.
-5. **Re-render:** State changes in client components trigger their re-rendering.
+5. State updates in client components trigger their re-rendering.
-6. **Navigation:** URL changes cause server components to fetch new data and update the client components.
+6. URL changes cause server components to fetch new data and update the client components.

 ### Key Differences